April 1 – M6P 4A2

 Location: Facing land, at the end of a long cement pier, on the eastern end of the beaches boardwalk, in the east end

 This was such a beautiful day.
 I spent 30 minutes before playing just to take it all in: sunny, warm, hazy, and calm.
 The scene had eerie qualities, with still water blending into haziness, which then blended seamlessly into sky.
 I felt rested and focused this morning, and I felt positive about my set.
 I was able to take my time and settle into each piece.
 Several people stopped by to listen and take pictures, but one couple laid down together on the dock and listened to most of the set.
-One of my favourite days, but far!
+One of my favourite days by far!

 Date: Tuesday, April 23rd